Blue Buffalo Basics Grain Free Dog Food Review (Dry)

 star

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Recipe and Label Analysis

-Blue Buffalo Basics Grain Free Turkey and Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Blue Buffalo Basics Grain Free Turkey and Potato Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Blue Buffalo Basics Grain Free Turkey and Potato
+Blue Buffalo Basics Grain Free Turkey and Potato Recipe

 Estimated Dry Matter Nutrient Content